softworkz/embyuserwiki/Alexa.md

 ## Commands
 ### How to use Alexa
-* Every command needs to start with: **Alexa, tell/ask Emby to {insert command}.**
+* Every command needs to start with: **Alexa, tell/ask m. b. home to {insert command}.**
-* Alternatively, you can start an Emby session with: **Alexa, start/begin/open Emby.**
+* Alternatively, you can start an Emby session with: **Alexa, start/begin/open m. b. home.**
 _The benefit of using an Emby session is it allows you to give multiple commands without needing to invoke Emby for as long as the session is active.
 Sessions are automatically terminated after 8 seconds of inactivity (when the blue ring of your Alexa device fades)._
 * You can stop whatever Alexa is doing with: **Alexa, cancel/nevermind.** Alexa will also abandon your request if you don't reply within 8 seconds.
 * Not all commands are compatible with every Emby apps.
 If you encounter an issue, post [here](https://emby.media/community/index.php?/forum/174-amazon-alexa/).
-* To direct a command to a specific player, append **on {player name}** to the end of your command.
+* To direct a command to a specific player, append **on another player** or **on {player name}** to the end of your command.
-* Here is the list of supported media type: episode, movie, show, season, song, album, artist, audiobook, channel.
+* Here is the list of supported media type: episode, movie, show, season, song, album, artist, audiobook, channel, playlist.
 * **Parts of commands in parenthesis given below are optional**

+### Using Alexa as a player
+Audio playback is supported at this time.
+This feature requires your server to be secured with ssl encryption.
+Refer to [this guide](Secure-Your-Server) if you need help.
+Self-signed certificates are not supported for this.

+​Ask m. b. home to play music.
+Specify "on this player" or "on Alexa" at the end of your request to skip the player selection.
+Once [music playback](Alexa#media-playback) is initiated with the skill, you can use these controls (notice you don't invoke m. b. home):
+* Alexa, Next
+* Alexa, Previous
+* Alexa, Pause
+* Alexa, Resume
+* Alexa, start over
+* Alexa, loop (This is to repeat the currently playing item.
+Loop off to turn off)

 #### Which player?
 You can set a player as default.
 If a device/player name is not included at the end of your command, it will be automatically directed at your default player.